crev-dev/cargo-crev/cargo-crev/README.md

+cargo crev query review                                 # show all reviews cargo crev query review <package>                       # show all reviews of a package cargo crev trust <id>                                   # trust someone

+# for Vim/CLI-heavy users
+cargo crev goto <crate>                                 # jump/cd to crate to review it

+# for IDE users
+cargo crev open safemem --cmd "code --wait -n" --cmd-save # open crate in VSCode and use VSCode by default in the future

-cargo crev query review                                 # show all reviews cargo crev query review <package>                       # show all reviews of a package cargo crev trust <id>                                   # trust someone cargo crev goto <crate>                                 # jump to crate to review it cargo crev review                                       # review a crate (after goto) cargo crev review <crate>                               # review a dependency cargo crev review --independent <crate> <version>       # review a crate that is not a dependency
+cargo crev review                                       # review a crate (after goto) cargo crev review <crate>                               # review a dependency cargo crev review --independent <crate> <version>       # review a crate that is not a dependency